 Salter-Harris fractures were first categorized in 1963 by Canadian doctors Robert Salter and W. Robert Harris.

 There are five main types, distinguished by the way the injury impacts the growth plate and surrounding bone.
-The higher numbers have a higher risk of possible growth problems.
+The higher numbers have a

 The growth plate is known as the physis, from the Greek word “to grow.”
 The growth plate is located between the rounded top of the bone and the bone shaft.
 The rounded bone edge is called the epiphysis.
 The narrower part of the bone is called the metaphysis.